Baba Anujka

 Ana di Pištonja, (Note: Also known as Anna Pistova, Anujka de Poshtonja, or Anyuka Dee in English sources, and Anuica di Piștonea in Romanian sources, and nicknamed by the media the Banat Witch, The Witch of Vladimirovac, and Little Mother Anjuschka.) (née Drakšin or Draxin) better known as Baba Anujka, (Note: "Baba" means "grandmother" in Serbo-Croatian, while "Anujka" (Anuica) is the Romanian diminutive form of the name Ana.
 "Baba Anujka" translates literally to "Grandmother Annie".) (Баба Анујка; c.
-1836 or 1838 – 1 September 1938) was a Serbo-Romanian convicted serial killer amateur chemist from the village of Vladimirovac, which was during her life part of the Austrian Empire, Austria-Hungary and eventually Yugoslavia.
+1836 or 1838 – 1 September 1938) was a Serbo-Romanian convicted serial killer and amateur chemist from the village of Vladimirovac, which was during her life part of the Austrian Empire, Austria-Hungary and eventually Yugoslavia.
 She poisoned at least 50 people and possibly as many as 150 in the late 19th and early 20th centuries.
 She was apprehended in 1928 at age 90 and sentenced to 15 years in prison in 1929 as an accomplice in two murders.
 She was released due to old age after spending eight years in prison.